 I did start to feel a bit like one of those poor animals we see crammed into lorries on the motorway, but I don't blame any of the crew.
 In fact I thanked the captain who stood by to chat with anyone as we disembarked, for getting us back safely.

 The crew members were all marvellous - both on the first, the second and a few days later on the return flight, but that by the way was overbooked!
 (BA Flight 487 from Barcelona back to Terminal 3, 20:35.)
 We had to wait to find out if we were going to get a seat, though we were not late checking in, and again my wife was struggling, with nowhere to sit down.

-They had had a stern but discreet word to the wise for the officials at the check-in about the disruption.
-However, they weren't to know that we had trumped any rage of ersatz gentility they could deploy with the simple chance asset of my wife having exactly the same name as the check-in person's mother.
-So while they were still trying "I say old bean, a word in your ear!", the Mick and somebody who looked like one of their TNT slaves breezed into the first row of Business Class.
+Earlier I saw them have a stern but discreet word to the officials at the check-in about the disruption.
+However, they weren't to know that we had trumped any gentility they could deploy with the simple chance asset of my wife having exactly the same name as the check-in person's mother.
+So while they were still trying the "I say old chap, a word in your ear" routine, the Mick and somebody who looked like one of their TNT slaves breezed into the first row of Business Class ahead of them.
 Result.

 * Copyright Willesden Herald © 2009.
 Syndication enquiries: Click Dear Mona (above left).
 Ed

 "One witness had seen a constable 155, but when the man with that number appeared before the commission, his superior officer explained that he was employed by the Inland Revenue checking omnibus numbers, and the man said that last time he had worn his uniform was at the Duke of Wellington's funeral (in 1852)."